autowarefoundation/autoware.universe/common/signal_processing/documentation/ButterworthFilter.md

 The resulting screen output for a 5th order filter is demonstrated below.

-     Roots of Continous Time Filter Transfer Function Denominator are :
+     Roots of Continuous Time Filter Transfer Function Denominator are :
     -0.585518 + j 1.80204
     -1.53291 + j 1.11372
     -1.89478 + j 2.32043e-16